Jean Segura Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 4.93 team ERA ranks 26th among all MLB pitching staffs.
+- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (4.91).

-- Rockies pitchers combine to give up 58 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Rockies pitchers combine to rank 21st in baseball in home runs surrendered (60 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.